alexbadiu-insightsinmotion/PBI-Documentation/12 - When Clients Impose Solutions.md

 By documenting problems clearly, testing solutions thoroughly, and maintaining good communication with stakeholders, you'll build Power BI solutions that truly deliver value to your organization.

+> [!IMPORTANT]
+>The entire series aims to establish a comprehensive, standardized process, helping you prioritize what truly matters.
+We provide in the GitHub shared in the posts comments documentation procedures, processes, practical tips, recommendations, and code snippets to help all developers enhance their documentation practices and become better professionals.
+>

 💬 Let’s discuss:

 What’s your go-to tool for Power BI documentation?
 What’s the biggest challenge you’ve faced in keeping reports well-documented?
 Drop your thoughts in the LinkedIn post: We’d love to keep the discussion going!
 LinkedIn post: [#Issue 12 - When Clients Impose Solutions](https:/linkedin.com)